 Due to the low cost of Korean food, it is often cheaper to eat at a restaurant than to cook for yourself, especially as most supermarket foods come in family-sized portions, which can lead to a lot of spoilage if you are living alone.
 Fresh fruit is particularly expensive.

-Cost of Clothes and Entertainment in Korea
+Cost of Clothing in Korea

-If you want to watch a baseball or soccer game, then often the cheapest tickets will be around 10,000 won per match.
+If you want to watch a baseball or soccer game, then often the cheapest tickets will be around 10,000 won ($8.85) per match.
 Unlike in other countries, snacks purchased inside the stadium are often only slightly more expensive than if they were purchased outside the stadium.
-Gym membership is often between 30,000 and 100,000 won per month depending on the quality of the facilities.
+Gym membership is often between 30,000 ($26.50) and 100,000 won ($88.55) per month depending on the quality of the facilities.

-Hopefully this article gave you a good idea of the general cost of living in Korea.
+Hopefully, this article gave you a good idea of the general cost of living in Korea.
 Of course, the exact cost of living depends on your lifestyle.
-As a general rule, living like a Korean (eating Korean food etc.) is a lot cheaper than trying to replicate the lifestyle of your home country, and can also help you understand Korean culture better.
+As a general rule, living like a Korean (eating Korean food, etc.) is a lot cheaper than trying to replicate the lifestyle of your home country, and can also help you understand Korean culture better.
 If you follow that advice, you will quickly find that Seoul is a very affordable city to live in!